storj/storj/docs/design/satellite-svc-separation.md

 Currently there is only one Satellite process.
 We propose to add the following processes:

 #### satellite api
 The satellite api will handle all public GRPC and HTTP requests, this includes all public endpoints for nodestats, overlay, orders, metainfo, and console web UI.
 It will need all the code to successfully process these public requests, but no more than that.
-For example, if the console needs the mail service to succesfully complete any request, then that code should be added, but make sure to only include the necessary parts.
+For example, if the console needs the mail service to successfully complete any request, then that code should be added, but make sure to only include the necessary parts.
 There shouldn't be any background jobs running here nor persistent state, meaning if there are no requests coming in, the satellite api should be idle.

 #### private api
-The private api binary handles all private GRPC and HTTP requests, this includes inspectors (overlay, health, irreparable), debug endpoints, and the marketing web UI.
+The private api process handles all private GRPC and HTTP requests, this includes inspectors (overlay, health, irreparable), debug endpoints, and the marketing web UI.
 Open question: do we need the inspectors, if not should they be removed?

 #### metainfo loop and the observer system
-The metainfo loop binary iterates over all the segments in metainfoDB repeatedly on an interval.
+The metainfo loop process iterates over all the segments in metainfoDB repeatedly on an interval.
 With each loop, the process can also execute the code for the observer systems that take a segment as input and performs some action with it.
 The observer systems currently include: audit observer, gc observer, repair checker observer, and accounting tally.

 The audit observer uses the segments from the metainfo loop to create segment reservoir samples for each storage node and saves those samples to a reservoir cache.
 Audit observer currently runs on a 30s interval for the release default setting.
 See [audit-v2 design](https://github.com/storj/storj/blob/master/docs/design/audit-v2.md) for more details.